Maman Loup's Den

 2014 Honda Odyssey

 • The front-to-back footprint is unpredictable, depending on slope of the vehicle seats—try before you buy when possible, because if you don’t have enough space to rotate the seat, its purpose is defeated.
-Also note that if you need three car seats across one row, you will not be able to rotate the Revolve with another seat right next to it.
+Also note that if you need car seats a side-by-side, you may not be able to rotate the Revolve with another seat right next to it.
+(Even if you’re using the Slim!)

 • The Revolve must be installed in a location with an approved top tether anchor, even if only being used rear-facing.
 This can be limiting in some vehicles depending on where you plan to put the seat.